bmack/typo3-sites/README.md

 - Create a "Site" object containing all values of a site
 - Create a PSR-15 middleware to find the correct site
 - Create Links to the frontend from backend
+- Tree-based view of sites in BE module
+- FormEngine: Required fields
+- FormEngine: Validate identifier

 ToDo:
 - Use site + language logic in frontend links